-Dare Forward 2030: Stellantis' Blueprint for Cutting-Edge Freedom of Mobility
+Dare Forward 2030: Stellantis' Blueprint for Cutting-edge Freedom of Mobility

 Stellantis will be the industry champion in climate change mitigation, becoming carbon net zero by 2038, with a 50% reduction by 2030.
 Taking a leadership role in decarbonization, as well as a decisive step forward in the circular economy, is our contribution to a sustainable future.

-As part of that leadership, we are setting the course for 100% of sales in Europe and 50% of sales in the United States to be battery electric vehicles (BEVs) by the end of this decade.
-We plan to have more than 75 BEVs and reach global annual BEV sales of five million vehicles by 2030.
+As part of that leadership, we are setting the course for 100% of sales in Europe and 50% of sales in the United States to be battery-electric vehicles (BEVs) by the end of this decade.
+We plan to have more than 75 BEVs and reach global annual BEV sales of 5 million vehicles by 2030.

 Today, we are thrilled to present the Jeep® brand's first-ever fully electric SUV launching in early 2023 and a preview of the new Ram 1500 BEV pickup truck arriving in 2024.
 Our journey is fueled by a focus on innovation and engineering excellence that will put the latest technology into all our vehicles – from the most affordable to the high-performance and luxury – all offered through the extensive product portfolio of our incredible and unique house of brands.